Darryldn9/OriginFest-Hackathon/README.md

-# Telegram POS - Business Management System
+# Mobile POS - Business Management System

 A comprehensive mobile application for iOS and Android built with Expo that integrates Mobile POS, credit ordering, and supplier management with Telegram AI Business Manager.